Female Masking

 Psychology

-Motivations are varied and overlapping, and the evidence base is thin and largely qualitative.
-Reported drivers include gender exploration or expression, the appeal of a smooth idealized doll-like form, escapism and stress relief, the comfort of anonymity, and pleasure in the act of transformation.
-The interest overlaps with cross-dressing and with doll- and statue-themed embodiment play such as the statue / doll fetish, and shares craft-and-costume territory with the monster fetish and cosplay communities.
-For some practitioners the pursuit is primarily creative or identity-focused; for others it carries an erotic component, and the two motivations frequently coexist.
+The evidence base here is thin and almost entirely qualitative, drawn from interviews and documentary rather than from research.
+Reported drivers include gender exploration, the pull of a smooth idealized form, escapism, stress relief, the comfort of anonymity, and a straightforward pleasure in transformation.
+The practice shares territory with cross-dressing, with doll- and statue-themed embodiment play such as the statue and doll fetish, and with the craft-and-costume side of the monster fetish and cosplay scenes.

 Prevalence & culture